spawnmarvel/azure-automation-bicep-and-labs/az-ad-ds-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab_2_install-ad.md

 Once the VM restarts, follow these steps to confirm everything is synchronized:

+Because you enabled Network Level Authentication (NLA) on your gateway earlier, remember:

 * Login Change: On the login screen, you should now see an option to "Sign in to: LAB".
 Use your domain credentials (e.g., LAB\Administrator) imsdal AD DS user
 * You must now use Domain Credentials to RDP into this joined VM
 * The user must be a member of the Remote Desktop Users group or Domain Admins